-If you are dependent on alcohol, benzodiazepines (diazepam, lorazepam, temazepam, etc.), then you can suffer epileptic seizures.
-Your body develops a tolerance to these substances, and if you reduced too quickly, then you’d put yourself at risk.
+If you depend on alcohol and benzodiazepines (diazepam, lorazepam, temazepam, etc.), you can suffer epileptic seizures.
+Your body develops a tolerance to these substances, and if you reduce them too quickly, you risk yourself.

 Withdrawal from other medications such as anti-depressants, anti-psychotics, sleeping tablets and beta-blockers can cause extreme agitation, including suicidal urges.
-If you are taking any of these drugs, then you should discuss a reduction with your prescriber rather than going cold turkey.
+If taking any of these drugs, you should discuss a reduction with your prescriber rather than going cold turkey.

 Why do I get panic attacks at night?

-During the day, it can be easy to distract yourself with work or other activities.
-It’s when you slow down, relax and get into bed that your mind can get flooded with negative thoughts.
+During the day, it can be easy to distract yourself from work or other activities.
+When you slow down, relax and get into bed, your mind can get flooded with negative thoughts.
 Once you’ve experienced panic, it’s natural to be concerned that you’ll have another it again.
 You can feel anxious about feeling anxious.